peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  mantissa.

 * <code>smallTag</code> - A 32-bit integer that specifies a tag number.
 The tag number 55799 can be used to mark a "self-described CBOR" object.
+This document does not attempt to list all CBOR tags and their meanings.
+ An up-to-date list can be found at the CBOR Tags registry maintained by the Internet Assigned Numbers Authority (<i>iana.org/assignments/cbor-tags</i>).

 **Returns:**